Phase transitions in time complexity of Brownian circuits: Introduction

-While stochastic thermodynamics has thus clarified fundamental costs and universal trade-offs associated with computational processes, it has not directly addressed computational cost from the viewpoint of computational complexity theory.
-In computational complexity theory, computational cost is defined through its scaling with the size of a problem instance, which determines the intrinsic hardness of the computation.
-By contrast, many previous thermodynamic studies have focused on trade-offs or lower bounds derived from inequalities governing the progression of physical processes at fixed scales.
-As a result, the role of thermodynamic constraints on the scaling behavior of computation time with circuit size remains an open question.
+Although stochastic thermodynamics has clarified the fundamental costs and universal trade-offs associated with computational processes, it does not directly address computational costs from the perspective of computational complexity theory.
+In computational complexity theory, the computational cost is defined by scaling with the size of a problem instance, which determines the intrinsic hardness of the computation.
+In contrast, many previous thermodynamic studies have focused on the trade-offs or lower bounds derived from the inequalities governing the progression of physical processes at fixed scales.
+Consequently, the role of thermodynamic constraints on the scaling behavior of the computation time with circuit size remains an open question.

-In this study, we examine Brownian computation from a computational-complexity viewpoint by numerically evaluating the computation time of an explicitly designed Brownian circuit that implements concrete arithmetic operations.
+In this study, we examine Brownian computation from a computational-complexity perspective by numerically evaluating the computation time of an explicitly designed Brownian circuit that implements concrete arithmetic operations.
 By analyzing several types of adder circuits, we observe that varying the forward transition rates leads to a qualitative change in the scaling behavior of the mean computation time.
-This change, from linear to exponential scaling with circuit size, can be interpreted as an easy-hard transition.
+This change from linear to exponential scaling with the circuit size can be interpreted as an easy--hard transition.

-At a theoretical level, this behavior can be understood by reducing the dynamics to a one-dimensional first-passage problem, for which the existence of such a transition is well established.
+At the theoretical level, this behavior can be understood by reducing the dynamics to a one-dimensional first-passage problem, for which the existence of such a transition is well established.
 However, our results also reveal an important limitation.
-Namely, even when a Brownian circuit can be reduced to an effective one-dimensional process and thus exhibit a clear transition, achieving this reduction may require an exponentially large circuit.
-In such cases, the apparent gain in dynamical efficiency is compensated by an exponential space cost.
+Even when a Brownian circuit can be reduced to an effective one-dimensional process and thus exhibit a clear transition, achieving this reduction may require an exponentially large circuit.
+In such cases, the apparent gain in dynamic efficiency is compensated for by an exponential space cost.